 - Hundreds of hours of continuing education and up-to-date techniques.

-Dr. M. Timothy Gocke, expert oral surgeon for Northern Virginia patients, is a leader in their field.
-He carries Virginia Oral, Facial, and Implant Surgery to the top of the industry and provide the finest care with the highest qualifications.
+Dr. M. Timothy Gocke, specialist in oral surgery for Northern Virginia patients, is a leader in their field.
+He carries Virginia Oral, Facial, and Implant Surgery to provide the finest care with the highest qualifications.
 His attention is not divided among all the evolving dental procedures possible; his focus is on surgery, and cosmetic/rehabilitative reconstruction, and thus his care is second-to-none.

 To schedule a consultation with our oral surgeons, contact our office in the Northern Virginia area at (703) 388-2805.